 The recovery portion of dental implants is vital to the success of your new teeth.
 It’s a process that takes anywhere from four to eight months to complete, depending on the location of the missing teeth and the health of the jawbone upon implantation.
 During this time, the bone and implant will gradually fuse together to form one solid unit.

 After the implants have fully fused with the jawbone, we’ll attach abutments.
 These pieces are used to connect the implants to the replacement tooth or teeth.
-Once the abutments are in place, we design your final restoration capturing impressions that will be used by our lab to craft your dental crown, fixed bridge, or denture.
+Once the abutments are in place, we design your final restoration based on captured impressions.
+These will be used by our lab to craft your dental crown, fixed bridge, or denture.

 When it comes to ways to replace missing teeth in Aurora, dental implants are truly in a class of their own.
 Thanks to the near-magical process of osseointegration, they offer unmatched stability that other methods, like bridges and dentures alone, simply can’t provide.
-Other advantages of dental implants include:
+Whether you want to expand your diet or smile with confidence knowing your teeth will stay in place and keep up with your busy lifestyle, there are many benefits to expect.
+Consider reviewing a handful of the most notable positives below of choosing dental implants to replace teeth!

 To determine whether or not dental implants are a good option for you and your smile, your implant dentist in Aurora will consider two things: